EPFL-LCN/neuronaldynamics-exercises/doc/exercises/perceptual-decision-making.rst

 Exercise: Percent-correct and Decision-time as a function of coherence level
 ----------------------------------------------------------------------------
-We now systematically investigate how the coherence level influences the decision making procsess.
+We now systematically investigate how the coherence level influences the decision making process.
 Running multiple repetitions for different coherence levels, we can study how well the network is able to make correct decisions.

 You can pass your function get_decision_time() to :func:`.competing_populations.decision_making.run_multiple_simulations` as shown here: